 In this video, I’ll demonstrate four of the exercises from the program I used to develop my arches.

-Now, let’s take a closer look at the purpose of these exercises and how they are performed.
+Now, let’s take a closer look at the details of each off these exercises and how they can help flat feet.

 1. Short Foot

-The short foot was one of the first exercises I practiced to strengthen my arches.
-This movement targets the small muscles that support the arch on the inside of the foot.
+The short foot exercise targets the small muscles that support the arch on the inside of the foot.
+Studies show that the short foot exercise is effective at improving foot posture and strength.

 The goal is to shorten the length of the foot by sliding the front of the foot along the ground toward the heel.